ax3lchraz/twoter/info/README.txt

 As for the compiler, I included the pseudo assembly UDL for Notepad ++.
 It's not required for programming in the pseudo assembly language, it's just the best way I could find to get the syntax highlighting I wanted with ease.
+MAKE SURE YOUR ASSEMBLY FILES END IN .pasm!
+Either that, or change asm_file_ext in compiler.py to something else like txt.

 If you wanna see what programs are already set up, type and enter 'list.'
 The dump and DD16 commands take one command line argument,